 At first glance, you might not choose the Aaron Font Family as a substitute for the Copperplate font, but if you compare the glyphs to Copperplate Gothic bolder weights, there is a resemblance to the font style.
 Aaron is a modern serif font with multilingual support, and it looks good in large and small sizes.

 Try Aaron for trendy wedding invitations, magazine headers, branding projects, homeware designs, or as a simple stylish text overlay to any background image.

 Giveaway is another of those fonts that look good in all caps.
 A beautifully stylish serif typeface, it has that wide and classy shape similar to the Copperplate Gothic Light font.
 The font is multilingual and includes a full set of uppercase & lowercase letters, numerals, and punctuation.

 Giveaway is a perfect choice for creating wedding invites, quotes, Instagram posts, brand designs, titles, and more.
 One of those fonts like Copperplate Gothic you should have in your font library

 Delaproza works well if you are looking for a Copperplate font alternative, similar to Copperplate Condensed Light.
 A modern serif font, Delaproza is an all-caps feminine-style display font which includes multilingual support, numerals, and punctuation.
 It is perfect for logos, design templates, corporate design, brochures, and more.

 10. Klausen (OTF,TTF, WOFF)

-When it comes to choosing an all-caps font with old-style figures, Klausen is a carefully crafted font alternative to Copperplate Gothic Light.
+When it comes to choosing an all-caps font with old-style figures, Klausen is a carefully crafted font alternative to gothic Copperplate font in light weight.
 Klausen is a modern, stylish serif font that was designed for headers and titles.
 It features two styles, regular and thick, and it includes multilingual support.